 Since I’d had this type of injury before, I knew that it often took several weeks at least to heal and that the pain often lasted this long.
 With twice-daily comfrey and plantain poultices, I noticed a reduction of pain within a few days and the pain was almost not-noticeable after one week!

-By the second week, I was back to wearing whatever shoes I wanted and was a believer in the benefits of comfrey!
+By the second week, I was back to wearing whatever shoes I wanted!
+Now I’m a believer in the benefits of comfrey.

 Uses for Comfrey